We are announcing the live streaming of data

 Seen above, an Aeroflot flight from Guangzhou, China to Moscow, Russia caught by our first satellite that was crossing the european continent at noon on May 30.
 This first nano-satellite will orbit the Earth and pass 3 times a day over Europe.

-As you can see in the screenshot above, aircrafts tracked from satellites in RadarBox will appear in blue and as being tracked by Source "ADSBSAT" and Station "SAT1".
-For now you can only see satellite tracked aircrafts from time to time because we are starting with just one satellite.
+As you can see in the screenshot above, aircraft tracked from satellites in RadarBox will appear in blue and as being tracked by Source "ADSBSAT" and Station "SAT1".
+For now you can only see satellite tracked aircraft from time to time because we are starting with just one satellite.
 But very soon "blue planes" will start populating RadarBox' map all over as satellites are added, increasing our coverage, and making possible our goal of full global real-time flight tracking.

 How it works?

-Space based ADS-B is one of the newest innovations in the industry, as it allows tracking of aircrafts over extremely tough terrain, wide expanses of water bodies, and in places where ground-based ADS-B systems simply cannot get through.
+Space based ADS-B is one of the newest innovations in the industry, as it allows tracking of aircraft over extremely tough terrain, wide expanses of water bodies, and in places where ground-based ADS-B systems simply cannot get through.
 AirNav Systems’ Space based ADS-B network uses data from receivers that are placed on nano-satellite constellations, enabling nonstop global air traffic tracking regardless of terrain, location or infrastructure.
 This global coverage nano-satellite network is unaffected by weather or other natural phenomena.
-Aircrafts are not required to have any special equipment on board other than an ADS-B out transponder - the same required for the usual ground-based ADS-B.
+Aircraft are not required to have any special equipment on board other than an ADS-B out transponder - the same required for the usual ground-based ADS-B.

 Above, Station "SAT1", our first of 88 nano-satellites that will provide coverage to the entire globe.
 The satellite icon represents the position of the satellite, the blue border the range of the satellite coverage, the blue dot in Denmark is the ground station that is receiving the data from the satellite and the blue planes are the flights tracked by the satellite.